The Insurance Crisis

 Housing Connects to Everything

 Stable housing is the foundation for everything else.
-You can’t hold a job if you don’t know where you’re sleeping.
-You can’t manage a chronic health condition from a trailer with mold in the walls.
-Your kids can’t focus in school if the roof leaks every time it rains.
+We can’t hold a job if we don’t know where we’re sleeping.
+We can’t manage a chronic health condition from a trailer with mold in the walls.
+Our kids can’t focus in school if the roof leaks every time it rains.

-• Veterans — Veterans in rural FL-3 face the same housing crisis as everyone else.
+- Veterans — Veterans in rural Florida 3 face the same housing crisis as everyone else.
 Quality housing and quality care go hand in hand.